 “I learned to be fearless in contributing my ideas,” she says.
 “The political world is tough, and I need ingenuity and confidence to solve some of my community’s greatest problems.”

 Gifts to The Scripps Fund inspire ingenuity in the lives of our students.
 Your support funds internships, research opportunities, study abroad, and more.
-To make a gift to Scripps and learn how your gift makes a difference, visit our website.
+To make a gift to Scripps today, click here.

 Learn more about the collective gift to Katherine’s internship in her video.